-Revenue relating to fixed price professional services contracts is recognized based on the percentage of completion of the project which is assessed based on actual labour cost and budgeted cost required to complete the project.
-The Company estimates the costs associated with the project based on historical experience.
+Revenue relating to fixed price professional services contracts is recognized based on the percentage of completion of the performance obligation which is assessed based on actual labour cost and budgeted cost required to complete the performance obligation.
+The Company estimates the costs associated with the performance obligation based on historical experience.